Coldragon/Lightmask_2D/README.md

 # Preview
 ![Preview of all lightmasks](preview.png)

+# Contributing
+You can contribute to this repos if you want, you will be credited but the lightmask must be CC0

 # Licence
 Made by Coldragon and distributed under CC0 1.0 Universal : [Full Licence](LICENSE.md)